nyeoglya/math102-smp/README.md

 **math-102 SMP directory by *hyunseong*, POSTECH 24**

 There is a [Lecture Note](https://github.com/nyeoglya/math102-smp/blob/main/math102.pdf) that introduces all the key concepts covered in the math102 course.
-Please note that this document does not finished and it does not introduce everything.
+Please note that this document is not complete and does not cover everything in the textbook of MATH102 class.

 Any suggestions for improvement are welcome.